Srinivas Law House

 What is the Central Administrative Tribunal (CAT)?

 The Central Administrative Tribunal (CAT) is a statutory, independent judicial body created under Article 323-A of the Constitution of India by the Administrative Tribunals Act, 1985.
 It is a specialised body that adjudicates service matters of government employees.
-Its primary object is to provide a speedy and inexpensive forum for the redressal of grievances of central and state government employees.
+Its primary object is to provide a speedy and inexpensive forum for the redressal of grievances of central/state government employees.

-In simple terms, the CAT is a specialised court for government employees facing service-related disputes.
+In simple terms, the CAT is a specialised court for government employees who are facing service-related disputes and issues.
 The CAT was introduced during the prime ministership of Rajiv Gandhi.
-There are 19 Benches and 19 Circuit Benches in the CAT across India.
-Government employees can apply to CAT only in their specified bench.
+There are 19 Benches and 19 Circuit Benches in the CAT all over India.
+Government employees can apply to CAT in their specified bench only.

 Why was the CAT Established?